 Background of the Ralston Hall Closure

 Ralston Hall was built in 1868 and in the ensuing 140 plus years had managed to survive two major earthquakes, the San Francisco earthquake of 1906 and the Loma Prieta earthquake of 1989.
 In late 2011, the university decided to retain an engineering firm to assess the condition of Ralston Hall.
 At the time, the mansion was being used for university administrative and faculty offices and as a venue for a variety of university events, including drama productions, concerts, recitals, guest lectures, student, faculty and staff meetings and forums.
-In addition, Ralston Hall was a premier wedding and reception venue and the site of corporate retreats and meetings, holiday parties and galas.
+In addition, Ralston Hall was a premiere wedding and reception venue and the site of corporate retreats and meetings, holiday parties and galas.
 It was also open to the public for tours and was often visited by architectural and engineering classes from local universities and colleges because of its enormous historical significance.

 Based on its preliminary assessment, the engineering firm advised the university that it could not guarantee the safety of the building’s occupants in the event of an earthquake on the San Andreas Fault.
 The university decided to begin moving employees out of the building as soon as possible.
 The process began in January 2012 and was completed in April 2012.
 Faculty and some administration and staff were relocated to other offices on campus and some staff were relocated to offices in the Sobrato Center for Nonprofits in nearby Redwood Shores.
-The engineering firm then did a more thorough inspection and estimate of the extent of the repairs necessary to make the building safe again and recently delivered its report to the administration.
+The engineering firm then did a more thorough inspection and estimate of the extent of the repairs necessary to make the building safe again, and delivered its report to the administration.

 Cost of Repairs

 The current estimate is a minimum of $12 million.
 The final cost could be higher depending on decisions the university makes over the next several years relating to how the building will ultimately be used.